 Sec.
-C.106 BUSINESS EMERGENCY GAP ASSISTANCE PROGRAM; VERMONT ECONOMIC DEVELOPMENT AUTHORITY GRANT
+C.107 BUSINESS EMERGENCY GAP ASSISTANCE PROGRAM; VERMONT ECONOMIC DEVELOPMENT AUTHORITY GRANT

-(a) Of the \$7,000,000 General Fund provided to the Department of Housing and Community Development by unanimous vote of the Emergency Board on August 8, 2024 for the Business Emergency Gap Assistance Program, \$2,000,000 shall be used for a grant to the Vermont Economic Development Authority to establish a disaster relief fund for use by businesses following a natural disaster.
+(a) Of the \$7,000,000 General Fund authorized by unanimous vote of the Emergency Board on August 12, 2024 for the Business Emergency Gap Assistance Program, \$2,000,000 shall be used for a grant to the Vermont Economic Development Authority to establish a disaster relief fund for use by businesses following a natural disaster.